Ongoing Research

 Brief Abstract

 When statutory work and family entitlements are deemed insufficient, how do workers respond and compensate?
-Looking at some advanced economies points us to an idea--unionization and collective bargaining (CB) are ways to attain better conditions and higher benefit entitlements than what is statutorily guaranteed.
-However, the universality of this ``success story'' has not been tested nor established, particularly in contexts where unions play a less salient role and parental leave laws are perceived as weakly enforced, as is the case in many developing countries.
-In this paper, we construct a novel dataset of all private sector collective bargaining agreements (CBAs) in the Philippines from 2016-2021 to: (i) descriptively show the prevalence of paid parental leaves (PPLs) in CBAs and (ii) analyze the causal effect of a 2019 maternity leave reform, which increased benefit entitlement from 8 to 15 weeks, on the inclusion of PPLs in CBAs using two quasi-experimental designs.
-Results show that around 65% of CBAs contain **reinforcing** provisions that merely restate statutory leave entitlements, while only 5% contain **augmenting** provisions that secure more leaves.
-Meanwhile, we do not find evidence that the 2019 reform crowded out PPL provisions in CBAs.
-Unpacking potential mechanisms, semi-structured interviews with union leaders lend support to a bounded augmentation hypothesis such that where compliance and enforcement of family policy laws are perceived as weak, redundancy is as much of an objective as augmentation is in collective bargaining.2.
-Local Labor Market Concentration and Workers’ Representation (with E. Jopson)
+Some evidence suggests that unionization may secure higher benefit entitlements than what is statutorily guaranteed.
+However, the universality of this “success story” is far from established, particularly in contexts where unions play a less salient role.
+Bridging this gap, we construct a novel dataset of all private sector collective bargaining agreements (CBAs) in the Philippines from 2016-2021 to: descriptively estimate (i) the prevalence of paid parental leaves (PPLs) in CBAs; (ii) whether having female leaders is associated with a higher probability of PPL inclusion; and (iii) whether wage increase provisions “crowd-out” PPLs.
+We further estimate the effect of a 2019 maternity leave reform, which increased leave entitlements from 8 to 15 weeks, on the inclusion of PPLs in CBAs using two identification strategies - a pre-post comparison of multi-plant ultimate parent entities (UPEs) and a regression discontinuity in time (RDiT) design.
+Results suggest that around 65% of CBAs contain reinforcing provisions that merely restate statutory leave entitlements, while only 5% contain augmenting provisions that secure more leaves.
+Second, we find that neither wage increases nor the 2019 reform crowds out PPL provisions.
+On the contrary, we find a crowding-in pattern - wage increase provisions at the extensive and intensive margin are associated with a higher probability of PPL inclusion.
+Unpacking potential mechanisms, semi-structured interviews with union leaders and negotiators lend support to a _bounded augmentation hypothesis_ such that where compliance and enforcement of statutory entitlements are perceived as weak, redundancy is as much of an objective as augmentation is in collective bargaining.2.
+Concentration and Union Activity in Local Labor Markets: Estimates and Implications from the Philippines (with E. Jopson)

 Research Area 3.
 Workers’ Belief Responses to Firms’ Exercise of Power